Zebra mussel: Ecology

 Zebra mussels and the closely related and ecologically similar quagga mussels are filter-feeding organisms; they remove particles from the water column.
 Zebra mussels process up to 1 L of water per day, per mussel.
-Some particles are consumed as food, and feces are deposited on the lake floor.
-Nonfood particles are combined with mucus and other matter and deposited on lake floors as pseudofeces.
-Since the zebra mussel has become established in Lake Erie, water clarity has increased from 6 in to up to 3 ft in some areas.
+Some particles are consumed as food, and faeces are deposited on lakes floor.
+Nonfood particles are combined with mucus and other matter and deposited on lake floors as pseudofaeces.
+Since the zebra mussel has become established in Lake Erie, water clarity has increased from 15 cm to up to 1 m in some areas.
 This increased water clarity allows sunlight to penetrate deeper, enabling growth of submerged macrophytes.
 These plants, when decaying, wash up on shorelines, fouling beaches and causing water-quality problems.

-Lake floor food supplies are enriched by zebra mussels as they filter pollution out of the water.
+Lake-floor food supplies are enriched by zebra mussels, which filter pollutants from the water.
 This biomass becomes available to bottom-feeding species and to the fish that feed on them.
 The catch of yellow perch increased five-fold after the invasion of zebra mussels into Lake St. Clair.

 Zebra mussels attach to most substrates, including sand, silt, and harder substrates, but usually juveniles prefer harder, rockier substrates on which to attach.
 Other mussel species frequently represent the most stable objects in silty substrates, and zebra mussels attach to and often kill these mussels.
 They build colonies on native unionid clams, reducing their ability to move, feed, and breed, eventually leading to their deaths.
 This has led to the near extinction of the unionid clams in Lake St. Clair and the western basin of Lake Erie.
 This pattern is being repeated in Ireland, where zebra mussels have eliminated the two freshwater mussels from several waterways, including some lakes along the River Shannon in 1997.

 In 2012, the National University of Ireland, Galway, said "the discovery of zebra mussels (Dreissena polymorpha) in Lough Derg and the lower Shannon region in 1997 has led to considerable concern about the potential ecological and economic damage that this highly invasive aquatic nuisance species can cause."

 The zebra mussel is a freshwater species and cannot survive in the ocean.

 Life cycle

-The lifespan of a zebra mussel is four to five years.
+The lifespan of a zebra mussel is three to five years.
 A female zebra mussel begins to reproduce within 6–7 weeks of settling.

 An adult female zebra mussel can produce 30,000 to 40,000 eggs in each reproductive cycle, and over 1 million each year.
 Free-swimming microscopic larvae, called veligers, drift in the water for several weeks and then settle onto any hard surface they can find.
 Zebra mussels also can tolerate a wide range of environmental conditions, and adults can even survive out of water for about seven days.